yash9111/questdb.io/docs/troubleshooting/faq.md

 find the answers to your question, please join our [Slack Community]({@slackUrl@}) and post your questions there.

-## Where do I find the log and how tdo I filed the log messages?
+## Where do I find the log and how do I filter the log messages?

 Log files are stored in the `log` folder under the [root_directory](/docs/concept/root-directory-structure/).
-The [log](/docs/troubleshooting/log/) has the following levels:
+The log has the following levels to assist filtering:

-- Advisory
-- Critical
-- Error
-- Info
-- Debug
+ Check the [log](/docs/troubleshooting/log/) page for the available log levels.

 ## How do I delete a row?